Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 pointer to a head of a linked list, and an integer value.
 It creates the node and inits its n value with the given argument, it then adds the node to the end of the list.

+4-free_listint.c: The function receives the head of a singly linked list and frees all the memory allocated for the nodes of the linked list.